Melinda Katz: Early years

-New York State Assembly
+New York State Assembly (1994–99)

+Running on the Liberal and Good Government party lines, and with the endorsement of The New York Times, Katz won election to the New York State Assembly in 1994, defeating local Democratic district leader and Queens Democratic Party candidate Michael Cohen by eight percentage points.
+In 1995, the New York Daily News named her "one of the one hundred up-and-coming young leaders for the 21st Century."

-Katz served as a Member of the New York State Assembly from 1994 to 1999, representing Queens' 28th District, which included Forest Hills, Rego Park, and parts of Middle Village and Glendale.
-During her tenure as an Assembly member, Katz drafted sixteen bills that became laws, including some crucial health care initiatives.
-She wrote the law requiring HMOs to provide women direct access to gynecological care without forcing them to first see a primary care physician.
-She also was the Chair of the subcommittee on Urban Health.
-Additionally, she carried several bills to increase penalties for various forms of assault.
+She served as a Member of the New York State Assembly from 1994 to 1999, representing Queens' 28th District.
+During her tenure as an assembly member, Katz drafted 16 bills that became laws, including health care initiatives.
+She wrote the law requiring HMOs to provide women direct access to gynecological care, without forcing the women to first see a primary care physician.
+She was also the Chair of the subcommittee on Urban Health.
+She was the primary sponsor of several bills to increase penalties for various forms of assault, including a bill to extend the statute of limitations for child sexual abuse, which was opposed by the Roman Catholic Church.
+In 1998, she relinquished her seat to run for the U.S. Congress.

-1998 Congressional Democratic Primary
+1998 Congressional Democratic primary

-In 1998, Katz ran for Congress from New York's 9th congressional district, which was the seat held by Chuck Schumer, who was running for the U.S. Senate.
+In 1998, Katz ran for U.S. Congress from New York's 9th congressional district.
+The seat had been held by Chuck Schumer, who was running for the U.S. Senate.
+She was endorsed by The New York Times, which praised her as "an advocate of health and women's issues and for her constituent services".
 She lost the primary by 285 votes to Anthony Weiner, who went on to win the subsequent general election.

+From 1999 to 2002, she was Director of Community Boards for the Office of the Queens Borough President.

-New York City Council
+New York City Council (2002–09)

-Katz then became Director of Community Boards for the Office of the Queens Borough President from 1999 to 2002, before winning a seat on the New York City Council, where she served from 2002 to 2009, representing the 29th district, which included Forest Hills, Rego Park, Kew Gardens and parts of Maspeth, South Elmhurst and Richmond Hill.
-Katz served as Chair of the Standing Committee on Land Use, which was responsible for approving rezoning measures for wide-ranging pockets of the city, including Williamsburg, Greenpoint and Jamaica.
-As chair of the committee, Katz oversaw the rezoning of 6,000 city blocks, including the Greenpoint-Williamsburg rezoning in 2005.
+Katz was subsequently elected to the New York City Council, where she served from 2002 to 2009.
+She represented the 29th district.

+Katz served as Chair of the Standing Committee on Land Use, which was responsible for approving major projects and rezoning measures for wide-ranging pockets of the city, including Williamsburg, Greenpoint, and Jamaica.
+As Chair of the committee, Katz oversaw the rezoning of 6,000 city blocks, including the Greenpoint-Williamsburg rezoning in 2005, the rezoning of 125th Street in Harlem, and the redevelopment of Willets Point.

+In 2003 she introduced legislation to make it easier for New Yorkers to have pets, including protecting the elderly from being evicted from an apartment building due to their having a pet.
+In 2005, she wrote to the president of New York City Transit, urging the installation of a camera surveillance system in Queens subway stations to deter crime.

 Private sector

-Term-limited out of the Council in 2009, Katz worked at the Greenberg Traurig law firm, where she specialized in government affairs and land use.
-In that position, she was paid to lobby for News Corporation.
+Katz reached her Council term limit in 2009.
+She worked as a shareholder at the Greenberg Traurig law firm, where she specialized in government affairs and land use until her 2013 election as the Borough President of Queens.
+As Borough President, she lobbied for News Corporation.